fitzsimonsjl/fitzsimonsjl.com/content/resume.md

 menu: "main"
 weight: 60
 ---
 Below, you'll find a plain text version of my CV.
+If you'd like to see what I've been working on recently outside of work, head over to [ my GitHub profile](https://github.com/fitzsimonsjl).

 ### Skills